Category: Myths and religions

 In the cathedral of Saint-Sauveur in Aix-en-Provence, echoes of legend rise from afar.
 As if carried by the wind, they tell of a distant and blurred past.
 Of when there were not yet the soaring spires of the Gothic elevation but only the small oratory of Saint-Sauveur.
 According to tradition, Bishop Maximinus commissioned the construction…

-During the International Conference on Coptic Studies in September 2012, held in Rome, scholar and university lecturer Karen L. King of the Harvard Divinity School presented the discovery of a papyrus.
-It contained a unpublished Gospel passage, named as “Gospel of Jesus’ wife”.
-The document came from a private collection.
-It had passed from hand…
+During the International Conference on Coptic Studies in Rome in September 2012, Karen L. King, a scholar and professor at Harvard Divinity School, presented a discovery: a papyrus containing an unpublished passage from the Gospel.
+The document, called the “Gospel of Jesus’ wife” came from a private collection.
+It had been passed from person to…

 The ghost of the Santissima Annunziata in Florence